I've been fired and I'm not sure what I'm entitled to

 - Follow up on your employer’s response.

-- Try to reach agreement with your employer about ending your employment.
+- Try to reach agreement with your employer about the end of your employment.
 Contact us if you can’t resolve the issue and need more support.

 Example: Not enough notice

-Ahmed checked his award, the Road Transport Award.
-For his 5 years service, Ahmed worked out that his employer should have given him 4 weeks notice plus 10 weeks redundancy pay.
+Ahmed checked his award, the Road Transport Award, and the National Employment Standards.
+For his 5 years of service, Ahmed worked out that his employer should have given him 4 weeks notice plus 10 weeks redundancy pay.

 He spoke to his boss, Bill.
 Ahmed showed Bill what the Road Transport Award said about his entitlements when being made redundant.
 This included his correct notice period and redundancy pay for his 5 years of service.
 Bill said he couldn’t keep Ahmed on for the extra 3 weeks of the notice period.
 The company was selling the delivery van that week.